Why touch sensors and not real buttons?

 How does the SD card work?

-The SD card allows the Vindor to play samples.
-We have a page with more details: specific instructions.
+The SD card will allow the Vindor to play samples.
+We are implementing this feature into a new firmware update with instructions to follow.